 Linda Harrison, who plays Nova, was having an affair with producer Richard D. Zanuck at the time of production.
 In the year of the film's release, Zanuck divorced his first wife and married Harrison.
 The couple were married for 9 years and had 2 children.

 Turning down the part of Zira was one of Ingrid Bergman's greatest regrets.
 Much surprised at how well the finished film turned out, she later confided to her daughter Isabella Rossellini that in hindsight the film would have been an ideal opportunity for her to "disregard her regal bearing".
 She also regretted missing the opportunity of working with Charlton Heston.

 Michael Wilson was brought in to do a rewrite of Rod Serling's screenplay.
-Wilson's contribution is most evident in the kangaroo courtroom scene, Wilson being an embittered victim of the blacklisting McCarthy witchhunts of the 50s.
+Wilson's contribution is most evident in the kangaroo courtroom scene, Wilson being an embittered target of the blacklisting Joseph McCarthy "witchhunts" of the 1950s.

 Director Franklin J. Schaffner deliberately used odd, skewed angles and hand-held cameras to create a disorientating effect, much like what Charlton Heston's character experiences in this brave new world.

 The spaceship is inscribed with the acronym ANSA rather than NASA.
 The meaning of this in-joke is uncertain.
 The ship itself has been named by fans as the USS Icarus, after Greek mythology's ill-fated flight pioneer.